xpple/paste/README.md

 - Sass

 ## Todo
 There are a few things that are on my todo-list for this website.
-- Implement compression to shorten the URL (Compression Streams API)
 - Add a GitHub workflow which will compile the TypeScript and Sass files
 - Implement very basic syntax highlighting (as lightweight as possible)